 I’m so excited to let you all know that the Darling Ranges sewing pattern is now available as an instant download PDF!
-Not only that, but i’ve spent a lot of time over the last year updating the pattern to include a new variation!
+Not only that, but I’ve spent a lot of time over the last year updating the pattern to include a new variation!
 I’ve been dying to tell you, how to sew a dartless version!

-I’m really excited :) I love this pattern, and i love that it’s even more versatile now – yay!
-You can still create all the variations i’ve shared on Design Diary before (full list of variations and tutorials i’ve shared here), but now you can also create a dartless blouse and dartless tunic or dress.
+I’m really excited :) I love this pattern, and I love that it’s even more versatile now – yay!
+You can still create all the variations I’ve shared on Design Diary before (full list of variations and tutorials I’ve shared here), but now you can also create dartless versions, a dartless blouse and dartless tunic or dress.
 Completely awesome right?

-If you bought the original paper pattern with side dart in the past – never fear!
-It’s really simple to alter the pattern to create the same variations (or you can email us at email@example.com and we’ll send you an updated PDF version of the pattern!).
+If you bought the original paper pattern with a side dart in the past – never fear!
+It’s straightforward to alter the pattern to create the same variations (or you can email us at email@example.com and we’ll send you an updated PDF version of the pattern!).
 I’ll go over the alterations quick, and also go over some of the sewing instructions for the new versions.

 Then (once the dart is at the waistline) if you want to create the dartless tunic or blouse from the original pattern, all you need to do is extend the pattern pieces at the centre front and side seam, like below.
 Voila!
 I recommend extending by 10″/25.4cm for a blouse, 15″/38.1cm for a tunic and 23″/58.4cm for a dress.